-- 2. Fraud, bribery, corruption or any financial impropriety are risks wherever staff or independent contractors complete official documentation and could take advantage of the councils.
+- 2. Fraud, corruption or any financial impropriety are risks wherever staff or independent contractors complete official documentation and could take advantage of the council.
 The risk is enhanced where staff or contractors are in a position of trust or responsibility and are not checked or subjected to effective monitoring or validation.

 - 3. Consequently, the following areas are particularly susceptible to fraud:

 - Procurement and contracts

+- Direct Services Organisation and works

 - Claims for services supplied

 - Travel claims

 - Expense claims

 - Cash receipts/petty cash

 - Payroll

 - Ordering and payments

 - Stocks and assets

 - 4. The list is not definitive or exhaustive.
 The following provides more information on the above examples.